How many superfoods can you think of that have a cult following as big as this?

 How does apple cider vinegar alkalize the body?

 ACV, in addition to the vast majority of fruits and vegetables, are indeed very acidic substances when you consume them.
-However once they’re inside your body and you metabolize them, they promote alkalinity.
-This is due to the metabolic and chemical processes which take place to break down and digest them.

 To give you a few examples (28):